digitaldonkey/guru/README.md

 brew install libsass
 ```

-There are some differences betwenn compass-sass and lib-sass left.
+There are some differences between compass-sass and lib-sass left.
 For details read here:
 http://www.sitepoint.com/switching-ruby-sass-libsass/

 Spriting with libsass is not working yet.
 But maybe this https://github.com/wellington/wellington

 ### Singularity
 You may know singularity from Omega4 theme.